-Section 38 - Disapplication of Transmission of Moveable Property (Scotland) Act 1862 to assignations to which this Part applies
+Section 38A - Repeal of Transmission of Moveable Property (Scotland) Act 1862

-181. The Transmission of Moveable Property (Scotland) Act 1862 makes provision for intimation of claims.
-It is superseded by the Bill other than in relation to those claims which are excluded from the application of Part 1 (i.e. under section 1(5)).
-It is therefore disapplied by this section in relation to claims to which Part 1 of the Bill applies, meaning that it remains relevant only to the assignation of a claim as part of a financial collateral arrangement.
+187. The Transmission of Moveable Property (Scotland) Act 1862 makes provision for intimation of claims.
+It is superseded by the Bill.
+It is therefore repealed by this section.

 Section 39 - Interpretation of Part 1